NFAcz/compareQC/README.md

 # compareQC
 Tool for comparing QC tools outputs in order to find duplicates

-Program will compare two xml.gz files (outputs from QCTools) file A needs to be subset of file B.
+Program will compare two xml.gz files (outputs from QCTools) file A needs to be subset of file B. You can also set tolerance threshold wich means how much can one average frame luminance differ.. it compares Y value from YUV colorspace only.

 # usage: